Family Dispute Resolution Caboolture & Brisbane

 - That everyone has a chance to be heard

-- The issues in dispute are identified
+- The issues in dispute get identified

-- All available options are explored
+- All available options get explored

 What You Can Expect from Family Law Group Solicitors Regarding Lawyer-Assisted Mediation

-Many clients are unsure of what to expect when they enter into matters relating to or parenting dispute mediation.
 At Family Law Group Solicitors, there are a variety of ways we can help you through the mediation process, including:

 - Attending mediation with you (except through a family relationships centre)